Thermal Imaging Systems Market - Growth, Trends, and Forecasts (2020 - 2025)

 Need a report that reflects how COVID-19 has impacted this market and its growth?

 The Thermal Imaging Systems market was valued at USD 5.19 billion in 2019 and is expected to reach USD 7.92 billion by 2025, at a CAGR of 7.78% over the forecast period 2020 - 2025.
-Thermal imaging helps in improving visibility by detecting the objects' infrared radiations and creating an image based on that information.
+Infrared and thermal imaging systems have witnessed a paradigm shift in recent years, due to their increasing use in military and defense applications.
+Many countries are investing heavily in IR and thermal imaging systems to tackle global-political instabilities and fortify their military power, with global tensions rising rapidly, thereby driving the demand for these systems.

 Scope of the Report